storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## About this version

-Free enterprise version with Android performance improvements and other features with sqlite3 dependencies, working with PhoneGap Build
+Free enterprise version with Android performance improvements and other features with sqlite3 dependencies included, working with PhoneGap Build.

 <!-- END About this version -->